GenEugene/GETools/README.md

 ***

-# Install
+# How to install
 Simply drag and drop GETools\TOOLS\DRAG_AND_DROP_INSTALL.py into Maya viewport

 ***

+# Update to new version
+1. Remove the old folder and paste new instead.
+It's important to completely remove all old files.
+2. If something doesn't work after version update just try to reinstall shelf button by drag and drop again.

+***

 # Known issues:
-- Window redocking sometimes causes maya crash, rare bug
+1. Window redocking sometimes causes maya crash